By Sinéad Floody ACG, 21st April 2020 (Updated 12th Oct 2020)

 How the Charities Regulator is offering support to Irish Registered Charities:

 The Charities Regulator is offering an extension to the annual reporting deadline to 30th June 2020 for charities, allowing them to continue focusing on their charity work during a time when they are most needed.
 Annual reports which were due to be filed with the Charities Regulator between 12th March 2020 and 29th June 2020 inclusive, now have until 30th June 2020 to complete the filing.
-They have included an FAQ page on their website that you can access here should you have any Covid-19 related questions about your charity.

 How existing Irish Law can assist Corporate Governance: